KireinaHoro/jsteward.moe/content/pages/about-and-contact.md

 Slug: about-and-contact
 save_as: index.html

-I'm currently a second-year PhD student in the [Direct Doctorate in Computer Science](https://inf.ethz.ch/doctorate/direct-doctorate-computer-science.html) program at ETH Zürich.
+I am a third-year PhD student in the [Direct Doctorate in Computer Science](https://inf.ethz.ch/doctorate/direct-doctorate-computer-science.html) program at ETH Zürich.
 I am a member of the [Systems Group](https://systems.ethz.ch) with [Prof. Timothy Roscoe](https://people.inf.ethz.ch/troscoe/).

 My research interests span the broad area of computer systems, especially in operating systems, high-performance networking, and computer architecture.
 I enjoy building highly performant and efficient systems via software and hardware approaches.
-My experience in FPGAs, system programming, and parallel programming, enables me to effectively solve many problems in these fields.
-I am also interest in formal verification to ensure that the systems I build are actually reliable and trustworthy.
+My experience in FPGA and systems programming enables me to effectively solve problems in these fields.
+I am also interested in formal verification to ensure that the systems I build are actually reliable and trustworthy.

 You can find my full CV [here](/images/cv.pdf).

-I also keep a [blog](/blog_index.html) (updated irregularly) to record experiences when dealing with various interesting systems, from old-school Unix to Android to RISC-V-on-FPGA endeavors.
+I keep a [blog](/blog_index.html) to record experiences when dealing with various interesting systems, from old-school Unix to Android to RISC-V-on-FPGA endeavors.
+From time to time, I also write about various life experiences.
 Don't hesitate to comment or contact me to discuss on topics I've covered!

+Since March 2026, I am a licensed amateur operator in Switzerland with callsign [HB9ISZ](https://www.qrz.com/db/HB9ISZ).

 You can reach me via the following: